mpclarkson/mpclarkson.github.io/_posts/2019-02-07-paperplanes.md

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6495573463632220160" height="525" width="504" frameborder="0" allowfullscreen=""></iframe>

-All in all, the plan is to stand out from the rest and stand for something.
+All in all, the plan is to stand out from the crowds and stand for something - and to be memorable.

 All the best,